Urge taking a critical perspective to international research on schools

 "This could be problematic since there are major differences in school systems and in the role of the teacher in schools.
 It is also interesting and important to discuss the use of performance data across these systems and traditions," emphasises Mausethagen.

 "At the same time, this is a young field of research and the use of student performance is often imprecisely dealt with in the literature.
 Our study shows that this is a field of research that lacks theory."

 "It will be exciting to follow the fields' development.
 To what degree will Scandinavian and German research traditions influence the international debate on standardised test results?"
 Prøitz wonders.

 The project Practices of data use in municipalities and schools (PraDa) aims to enhance knowledge about how the information regarding student performance on national tests and students' grades is used by municipalities and schools.

 Read More About the Research Group TEPEE

-The research group Studies of the teaching profession, teacher education and education policy (TEPEE) studies issues related to the interaction and tension between educational policy and the different levels of the ducational system.
-This also etails research on the teaching profession in the past, present and futurem and the development of teacher training programmes.
+The research group Studies of the teaching profession, teacher education and education policy (TEPEE) studies issues related to the interaction and tension between educational policy and the different levels of the educational system.
+This also details research on the teaching profession in the past, present and future and the development of teacher training programmes.

 Tine S. Prøitz, Sølvi Mausethagen and Guri Skedsmo: Data use in education alluring attributes and productive processes.
 Nordic Journal of Studies in Educational Policy.
 2017.